jaamaalxyz/jaamaalxyz/README.md

 ## This is Md.
 Jamal Uddin

-Software engineer with 5+ years of experience in cross-platform solution development using __React/React Native__, __Redux__, and __Next.js__, with working knowledge of __Node.js__ and __TypeScript__.
-Known for delivering production-grade solutions, leading sprint rituals, and integrating complex systems and CI/CD pipelines.
-Strong grasp of agile principles, testing, and scalable architectures.
+Full Stack Software Engineer with 5+ years of experience building user-centric web and mobile applications using **React**, **React Native**, **Redux**, and **Next.js**.
+Proficient in **TypeScript** and **Node.js**, with a proven track record of delivering scalable, production-ready solutions.
+Experienced in leading agile ceremonies, integrating complex third-party systems, and setting up CI/CD pipelines.
+Strong foundation in software architecture, testing, and collaborative development in cross-functional teams.

 ### 👨🏻‍💻 About Me